Chicake/rpp_algorithms_using_gdbms/README.md

 2. **Data Preparation**: Open Neo4j with your created Road Network Graph Database running.
 You can create your own Road Network Graph Database by referring to `GraphDatabaseGuide.md`.

 (The sample dataset is from OpenStreetMap, which is an open data licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMapFoundation (OSMF).
-Regarding licensing, please refer to the link: https://www.openstreetmap.org/copyright)
+Regarding licensing, please refer to the following links: https://osmfoundation.org/wiki/Licence, https://www.openstreetmap.org/copyright)

 ## Usage Guide
    - Open the terminal in the project directory.